 Darryl Brinton is one of the many vendors in the BBE program who realizes that operating a facility is not just a job, but a calling.
 His dedication to his facility has not only resulted in personal success but has raised the bar for operators in the BBE program.

 May Selection Cycle

-Business Opportunities for the May Selection Cycle will be posted on May 15, 2018.
+Business Opportunities for the May Selection Cycle are now posted on the Business Opportunities page.

 Upcoming CEU opportunities

 National Federation of the Blind (NFB) National Convention

 July 3-8, 2018, Orlando, FL

 BBE vendors can earn up to a maximum of 1.00 CEU credits for attendance

 VISTAR of Florida Annual Buying Show